This entry was inspired by an email I received about my prior entry concerning whey-producing fungus, so apologies for harping on this subject.

 Tortillas, Breads.
 Drinks.
 Cereals.
 Everything comes in +protein variations1.

-I think most people would be shocked at how little protein they actually get in an ordinary Western diet.
+I think most people would be shocked at how little protein they actually get in an ordinary Western diet3.
 While many people might hit the 0.8g/kg RDA minimum (largely via low quality proteins), few hit the optimal 1.0 - 1.2g/kg RDA (1.2 - 2.2g/kg for athletes).
 And this is a heightened concern for older adults where 1.2 - 1.5g/kg is necessary to avoid sarcopenia.
 Ideally high in glycine and leucine.

-I’m about 78kg, and auditing my own diet — a reasonably healthy diet by most standards — I was nowhere near 78g of protein per day on average, much less the optimal 93g.
+I’m about 78kg, and auditing my own diet — a reasonably healthy diet by most standards — I was nowhere near 78g of protein per day on average, much less the optimal 93g4.
 And note that I eat lots of meat, eggs, cheese, milk, and so on.

 I started paying more attention to protein in my diet, and increasingly supplemented protein drinks and bars when I find I’m falling short of targets.
 I more conscientiously considered protein as a macro in meals.